thoughtspile/awesome-tiny-js/README.md

 Honorable mention: [underscore,](https://github.com/jashkenas/underscore) outshined by lodash by chance, contains many sub-1Kb helpers.
 It does not tree-shake as well as the libraries above due to codebase structure.

 Note: lodash itself is not tree-shakable, but has made many attempts at modulaity with `lodash.method` packages, imports from `lodash/method`, and `lodash-es`, none of which work well in practice.
-But yes, lodash does handle some corner cases.

 Also note that much of the original lodash functionality comes built-in with modern ES.
 Prefer native versions over libraries as your browser target allows.